GaetanLepage/phd-manuscript/sections/4_active_ssl/3_results/0_index.typ

 In practice, we use a value of radians for $sigma_theta$.
 The agent then moves forward in this new direction by a distance of 50cm.

-When the robot happens to be less than 50cm from a wall, the orientation is instead sampled according to the initialization process so as to turn its back to this wall.
+When the robot happens to be less than 50cm from a wall, the orientation is instead sampled according to the initialization process to turn its back to this wall.

 *Data gathering.*
 The collected datasets will find two distinct uses: the evaluation of the global #acr("ASSL") pipeline as well as the training of the #psi-dnn combination operator.